xocras/schedule-request-form/README.md

 # Schedule Request Form

-This repository contains a web-based form template designed to streamline and simplify the scheduling process for companies.
+This repository contains a web-based form template designed to streamline and simplify the scheduling process for workforce management.
 The goal is to empower representatives to effortlessly request and select their preferred work schedules.

 ## Features